 Getting into town from Tribhuvan International Airport is quite straightforward.
 Both the international and domestic terminals offer a fixed-price prepaid taxi service, currently Rs 750 to Thamel.
 There is a moneychanger next to the taxi counter.

 Once outside the international terminal you will be confronted by hotel touts, who are often taxi drivers making commission on taking you to a particular hotel.
 Many hold up a signboard of the particular hotel they are connected with and, if the one you want is there, you can get a free lift.
 The drawback with the taxis is that the hotel is then much less likely to offer you a discount, as it will be paying a hefty commission to the taxi driver.
-During strikes, the government often arranges a special airport bus that operates with a military guard!

 If you book a room in advance for more than one night, many hotels will pick you up for free.

 Public buses leave from the main road – about 300m from the terminal – but they’re only really practical if you have very little luggage and know exactly how to get to where you want to go.

 From Kathmandu to the airport you should be able to get a taxi for Rs 500, or a bit more for a late or early flight.